microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 To generate data, user needs to specify the parameter **options**.
 Type of value of this parameter should be Dictionary.
-If user do not need to dump data, then there is no need to pass value to this parameter.
+If user does not need to dump data, then there is no need to pass value to this parameter.
 If the value for key "enable-dump-snapshot" of this parameter is an empty string, data would be dumped to the folder which start the command.